Noodle-ai/mlflow_part2_dockerEnv/README.rst

 1. Make sure you have Anaconda installed

-2. Install the mlflow library in a python 3 environment
+2. Install the MLflow library in a Python 3 environment

 .. code-block:: bash